 - Shame it is not a road scooter, (but this would make it a lot heavier.)

 - Seat is not as padded as some of the other mobility scooters.

 Weight of scooter: 25kg (Lightest mobility scooter I have come across.)

-The Green Power mobility scooter is a fantastic looking mobility scooter!
+The Green Power model is a fantastic looking mobility scooter!

 It is extremely robust and built to last.
-When I first looked at this trike mobility scooter, I thought you would have to lift your leg over the seat to get on it.
+At first glance of this trike I thought you would have to lift your leg over the seat to get on it.
 However, this is not the case.